ffund/compe-design-project/lab4/parallel.md

 From the "Pin functions" table shown earlier, we know what each of the control pins do:

 * **RS** is used to select whether we are writing data to be displayed on the LCD (HIGH), or a command/instruction to the control IC (LOW).
 We will connect this to **GPIO6** on the Pi, and then we'll configure it as a GPIO output pin so that we can toggle between data and command mode.
 * **RW** is used to select whether to read from the device (HIGH), or write to it (LOW).
-Since we only want to write to the device - we can't read from the device on the Pi or BBB GPIO pins, because its 5V signal would damage the Pi - we will permanently connect this pin to
+Since we only want to write to the device - we can't read from the device on the Pi GPIO pins, because its 5V signal would damage the Pi - we will permanently connect this pin to
 **GND** on our breadboard.
 * **E** is an enable signal used whenever we read or write data.
 We will connect this to **GPIO5** on the Pi, and then we'll configure it as a GPIO output pin.